vaclavsvejcar/svejcar-dev/content/drafts/3000-01-03-extracting-case-class-field-names-with-shapeless.md

 }
 ```

-As you can see, it's pretty similar to previous code, with the difference that instances of `Keys`, `LabelledGeneric` etc are now resolved from _implicit values_.
+As you can see, it's pretty similar to previous code, but with few differences:

+- we need to use the _Aux pattern_ now to overcome some limitations of _Scala's_ type system
+- we need to obtain _implicit value_ for [ToTraversable][shapeless_ToTraversable], because it's required by the following call `keys().toList.map(_.name)`

+Also instances of `Keys`, `LabelledGeneric`, etc. are now resolved from _implicit values_.
 These are basically provided by shapeless, backed up by some heavy _macro_ machinery, but we really don't need to care about this detail.
 Rest of the code is pretty much same, just wrapped up into the `Attributes` trait, so we can use it like this:

 ```scala
 val keys = Attributes[User].fieldNames